cpjobling/eg-247-textbook/_sources/laplace_transform/2/worksheet5.md

 A. Yes, watched video

-B. Yes, watched th video and read the notes
+B. Yes, watched the video and read the notes

 C. Just read the notes